YounesNA25/Fader-Networks--Manipulating-Images-by-Sliding-Attributes/README.md

 ```

 ## Grid Interpolation Results
-Here we added a weight \alpha multiply to the attributes to see the reconstructed images step by step. we use the test dataset run this following commant with precizing the parameters :
+We have introduced a weight (\alpha) multiplication to the attributes, allowing us to observe the reconstructed images step by step.
+To execute this, use the following command on the test dataset, specifying the required parameters:

 ```batch
 # Smiling
 python Interpolation.py --root_rszimages "your/path/to/resized/images/folder" --root_attributes "your/path/to/attributes/file" --attr_chg ["Smiling"] --encoder_fpath "your/path/to/encoder/smiling/model" --decoder_fpath "your/path/to/decoder/smiling/model" --discriminator_fpath "your/path/to/discriminator/smiling/model" --nb_alpha 10 --nb-x2flip 1